From: Dan Pitt, executive director, ONF

 Subject: Liaison between ONF and IETF

 Networking (SDN) by creating a forum for users and vendors to discuss all

 aspects of SDNs, to create technical specifications and standards, and to

 evangelize SDNs to the networking industry and its customers.
 ONF’s scope

-spans data planes, control planes, and
+spans data planes, control planes, and management planes, enabling

-lowest level building block upon which SDN networks can be built.
+level building block upon which SDN networks can be built.
 OpenFlow conveys

 represents the controller’s southbound interface, and a protocol is indeed

 necessary because the switches and controller are assumed to be physically and

 The controller’s conceptual northbound interface permits other software

-and energy management to influence the controller’s
+and energy management to influence the controller’s determination of flow

-developed by the IETF with a view to demonstrating how these can be
+the IETF with a view to demonstrating how these can be expressed with ONF

-under the ONF framework of chartered ONF Working Groups (via mailing lists, wikis, and
+ONF framework of chartered ONF Working Groups (via mailing lists, wikis, and

-conference calls), and the ONF Technical Advisory
+conference calls), and the ONF Technical Advisory Group (for oversight).

-Netconf and BFD.
+and BFD.
 As ONF develops SDN specifications, ONF will work with IETF to bring

 requests for additions and changes to existing IETF specifications, and for

 ONF further believes there would be considerable benefit if code points